SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 We automate and integrate all these API calls into the `Gensim` Python library, specifically in its `corpora.wikicorpus` module (see [wikicorpus.py](https://github.com/SaiedAlshahrani/performance-implications/blob/main/Wikipedia-Corpora-Creation/wikicorpus.py)).
 You only need to copy and replace [wikicorpus.py](https://github.com/SaiedAlshahrani/performance-implications/blob/main/Wikipedia-Corpora-Creation/wikicorpus.py) to the `Gensim`'s local directory; it is usually part of this path (`///python*.**/site-packages/gensim/corpora/wikicorpus.py`).

-**Once the copy and replace is done, you can follow the above steps (1, 2, and 3) to download, extract, process, and preprocess a Wikipedia XML Dump file.**
+**Once the copy and replace is done, you can follow the above steps (1, 2, and 3) to download, extract, process, and preprocess a Wikipedia XML Dump file to create a corpus (extract articles) from a Wikipedia edition _without_ bot-generated articles.**